Introduction

 Interfaces

-The code base uses abstract C++ classes to define interfaces.
+The code base uses abstract C++ classes to define interfaces between class objects.
 Each plugin publishes one or more interfaces for use by other plugins.
-These interfaces represent what services the plugins offer each other and to the game engine itself.
+These interfaces represent what services the plugins offer.
+Plugins only access other plugins through their published interfaces.
+This means that no plugin is dependent upon any other plugin.
+This also means that many of the interfaces are well known to the engine at large.

 Plugin